Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 character falling into whatever lies beneath---a spiked pit, a vat of burning oil, or a pool filled with sharks---then it's a trap.

+### Trap Floors
-**Trap Floors:** Some floors are designed to become suddenly dangerous.
+Some floors are designed to become suddenly dangerous.
 With the application of just the right amount of weight, or the pull of a lever somewhere nearby, spikes protrude from the floor, gouts of steam or flame shoot up from hidden holes, or the entire floor tilts.
 These